arrow-kt/arrow-meta/docs/docs/index.md

 Writing compiler plugins, source transformations, IDEA plugins, linters, type search engines, and automatic code refactoring are just a few of the things that can be accomplished with Meta.

-## Λrrow Meta examples

 {:.gif}
 ![Hello World Compiler Plugin Demo]({{ 'img/demos/hello-world-compiler-plugin.gif' | relative_url }})

-Take a look at [`arrow-meta-examples`](https://github.com/arrow-kt/arrow-meta-examples) repository for more details.